jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 she was using it as a synonym for "expert".
 Badass users (or experts) know how to get shit done using your app, and are confident using it.

-We've always wanted to create badass users.
+All of you know that that the goal has always wanted to create badass users.
 We are the educators and map builders for our customers, guiding them to creating awesome things.

 ## The Heavy Ass Weights are Empowering

-But the heavy weight approach creates **more** badass users **faster** than the light weight alternative because it is a more empowering.
-It gives our customers all the tools to be successful without any extra help from us.
+But the heavy weight approach creates **more** badass users **faster** than the light weight alternative for one simple reason - it is a more empowering.
+It gives our customers all the tools to be successful without any help from us.

 Let's take a look at how this works.
 Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know